cbc32/cbc32.github.io/index.md

 ## Background

 Deaf and hard-of-hearing people face issues with communication every day, relying only on sign language.
-However, with almost no teaching in school, people without these disabilities often fail to interpret sign language.
-This issue is very common for Bengali Sign Language (BdSL) users due to the lack of research and BdSL interpreters.
+However, with barely any education in schools, people without these disabilities often fail to interpret sign language.
+This issue is very common for Bengali Sign Language (BdSL) users due to the lack of research in the area and the number of BdSL interpreters.
 We aim to mitigate this problem.
 Our system would rely on images of bare hands in varied positions, providing a natural experience for users.
-There are a total of 12,581 different hand signs for the 38 BdSL alphabets included in the dataset.

 ## Problem Definition